El Rushbow behind the golden EIB microphone analysis and insight unavailable anywhere else.

 And the per capita income is sky high.

-You want to talk about the wealth gap.
+You want to talk about the wealth gap?

-The real wealth gap you need to talk about is the wealth gap between people live in Washington and people that don't.
+The real wealth gap you need to talk about is the wealth gap between people who live in Washington and people that don't.

 So either one of these two people, Cruz or Trump, present an existential threat to the established order.

-It would be like let me see if I can come up with a golf analogy.
+It would be like, let me see if I can come up with a golf analogy.

-The people at Augusta no way.
+The people at Augusta.

-That's not that don't take it that way at all.
+Don't take it that way at all.

 Back to the bones we go to East Jordan, Michigan.

-Linwood, uh great to have you on the program.
+Lynn Wood, great to have you on the program.

 Hello.

-Thank you, Roshay.
+Thank you, Rasha.

 This is a great, great show today.

-The point that I wanted to make was when I uh got up this morning to listen to the early news and realized uh was happening, uh, it hit me like a ton of bricks that this election is really come down to what our founding fathers uh uh put forth in personal liberty, uh free market economy and and our Judeo-Christian values.
+It hit me like a ton of bricks that this election has really come down to what our founding fathers put forth in personal liberty, free market economy, and our Judeo-Christian values.

-Um that was the formula for the success of this country.
+That was the formula for the success of this country.

 And this election is about those values versus government.